WilliamJWen/Mapper_Public/README.md

    - The third milestone aimed to implement pathfinding between two intersection points on the graph representing the map.
 Additionally, it included designing and creating directions that accompany the path found.

 4. **Milestone 4: Multi-Stop Pathfinding**
-   The final milestone focused on finding an optimize path with multiple stops.
+   The final milestone focused on finding an optimised path with multiple stops.
 Specifically, it involved finding an optimal path for multiple deliveries and drop-offs.
-For example, given four pickups labeled A, B, C, D and four drop-offs labeled A, B, C, D, the goal was to determine the shortest possible path ensuring that by the time the delivery driver reaches drop-off C, they have the package from pickup C. Moreover, the delivery driver must start and end at a depot.
+For example, given four pickups labelled A, B, C, and D and four drop-offs labelled A, B, C, and D, the goal was to determine the shortest possible path, ensuring that by the time the delivery driver reaches drop-off C, they have the package from pickup C. Moreover, the delivery driver must start and end at a depot.

 Let me know if you need any further adjustments or additional details!

+## What were some challenges I faced
+### Map Display disrupted with lines connected different cities
+Reason:
+Used vector.resize() with vector.push_back()

+### GTK search bar
+Solution:
+- global flag

+### GTK Pop-up window slide bar
+Problem:
+- A small portion on the pop-up window seems to be blocking mouse click
+Result:
+- Unsolved

 ## What I learned from this project
+- Collaboration using source control tools such as git
+- Work Management using Wiki and Markdown
+- Communication and Presentation
+- User Interface Design and User Experience
+- The world 🌍 is just nodes and edges !!!
 ## What I would do differently if I were to restart this project.
+- Object Oriented Programming
+- Less Global Variable
+- Cache the map (Split the map into multiple sections
+- Unit test every function

 ## What I would refine in the existing code if I had more time
+-

-## The potential future of this Project
+## The Potential Future of this Project
+- Wheelchair
+- Bikeshare Saftey
+- Food delivery
+- GPS Drawing